testflows/TestFlows-WebSite/source/handbook/index.md

 The `--pause-after` option can be used to specify the tests after which the test flow will be paused.

+#### --pause-on-pass

+The `--pause-on-pass` option can be used to specify the tests after which the test flow will be paused if the test has a passing result.

+#### --pause-on-fail

+The `--pause-on-fail` option can be used to specify the tests after which the test flow will be paused if the test has a failing result.

 #### --repeat

 The `--repeat` option can be used to specify the tests to be repeated.